7 Most Famous Historical Monuments in Sri Lanka

 Each one of us wants to have a train ride which covers the distance between the forests among the rolling hills, green valley, and lust tea plantation.
 Hence, the Nine Arch Bridge, situated in Ella will cover all your fantasies.
 This journey of this huge bridge will start from the Kandy and end at Ella.

-You will not believe that this huge bridge is built in the earlier 20th century.
+You will not believe that this huge bridge was built in the early 20th century.
 Nine Arch Bridge is also an excellent example of amazing engineering work.
 You will get to see the most adventurous and amazing views of the forest from this train.

 3. Galle Fort and Old Town, Galle